colygon/glean-devrel/programs/grant-application-template.md

 [Your Answer]

 **Integration Points:**
-How will your project integrate with Warp?
+How will your project integrate with Glean?
 What APIs or interfaces will you use?

 [Your Answer]